 The University of Maine is committed to making campus a safe place for students.
-Because of this commitment, if you tell a teacher about an experience of sexual assault, sexual harassment, stalking, relationship abuse (dating violence and domestic violence), sexual misconduct or any form of gender discrimination involving members of the campus, your teacher is required to report this information to Title IX Student Services or the Office of Equal Opportunity.
+Because of this commitment, if you tell a faculty or staff member who is deemed a "responsible employee" about an experience of sexual assault, sexual harassment, stalking, relationship abuse (dating violence and domestic violence), sexual misconduct or any form of gender discrimination involving members of the campus, they are required to report this information to Title IX Student Services or the Office of Equal Opportunity.